 The structure shall be located at least one foot (1’) from the rear property line, except that when the rear yard is adjacent to the side yard of an adjacent lot, the minimum setback is ten feet (10’) from the adjoining side yard.

+No part of any accessory structure may be placed within one foot (1’) of the property line, including eaves, cantilevers and other protrusions from the structure.

 19.26.090- Lot Coverage.